Free tool guide · When free beats paid

 Free limit

-Daily usage limits (generous for occasional use)
+Daily usage limits (generous)

 Upgrade option